-The low flying zone should be identified by the student flying around the outside of the boundary, at a minimum of 1000 feet agl, keeping it on the left or student's side so that the student can look into the area.
+The low flying zone should be identified by the student flying around the outside the boundary at a minimum of 1000 feet AGL, keeping it on the left, or student's side, so that the student can look into the area.

 The student should complete the HASELL checks and enter the low flying zone using a powered descent.

 The effects of inertia, resulting in a large turning radius and requiring anticipation, are experienced by the student in the normal cruise configuration.
 This is best achieved by having the student follow a winding road or river.
 If these features are not available within your low flying zone, flying around the boundaries at 500 feet AGL may substitute.
 Note that the visual impression of greater speed becomes more noticeable as height is reduced.

 Level medium turns through 360 degrees may also be practised (refer CFI).